okyeron/fates/hardware/BOM.md

 ENC4 is optional and is not functional for norns right now.
 If you want to use Orac later, get 4 encoders.

+Note - some Mouser part numbers may be out of stock (usually passives), so you may need to search for equivalent alternatives

 | Mouser  | QTY | Part | Value | Package |
 |-----|:--:|-----|-----|-----|
 |603-AC0805FR-07100RL|2|R4 R5|100R|0805|